-When you’re working in your business every day it is so easy to become blinkered.
-You start to see what you want to see not what actually is reality.
+When you’re working in your business daily, it is easy to become blinkered.
+You start to see what you want to see, not what the reality is.

 I call this ‘focus distortion‘.